som-28/Winstaller/README.md

 1. **Launch Winstaller**
    - Run the executable or use `python main.py`

-2. **Search for Applications**
+2. **Search & Install Applications (Search & Install Tab)**
    - Type the name of the software you want to install in the search box
    - Click "Search" or press Enter
    - Browse through the search results

-3. **Install Applications**
-   - Double-click on any application from the search results
+   - Double-click on any application to install it
    - Confirm installation in the dialog box

-   - Wait for the installation to complete
+3. **Manage Installed Applications (Installed Apps Tab)**
+   - Switch to the "Installed Apps" tab
+   - Click "Refresh Installed Apps" to see all installed applications and their versions
+   - Click "Show Available Updates" to see which apps can be upgraded
+   - Double-click on any installed application to uninstall it
+   - Confirm uninstallation in the dialog box

+4. **Monitor Progress**
+   - Watch progress bars during installation/uninstallation
-   - You'll see a success/error message when done
+   - You'll see success/error messages when operations complete

 ### Advanced Features
 - **Silent Installation**: All installations are performed silently with automatic package agreement acceptance
-- **Background Processing**: Installations run in separate threads to keep the UI responsive
+- **Background Processing**: Installations and uninstallations run in separate threads to keep the UI responsive
+- **Version Tracking**: View current versions of all installed applications
+- **Update Management**: Check for and view available updates for installed software
+- **Confirmation Dialogs**: Safety prompts before uninstalling applications

 ## 🗂️ Project Structure